my-assignments-airtribe/video-gpt/HLD.md

 ## System Overview

 The Video GPT system is designed to revolutionize how users interact with video content by enabling them to ask questions and receive information based on video analysis.
 The system will leverage advanced AI models to understand and generate responses to user queries, providing a seamless and interactive experience.
+To accommodate slower processing times and ensure the backend remains responsive, we'll introduce a queue system to decouple video processing from the real-time handling of user queries.

 ### **Components**

 - **User Interface (UI):** A web or mobile interface for user interactions, allowing users to submit video URLs and queries.
+- **Backend Server:**
-- **Backend Server:** Handles API requests, manages user authentication, and orchestrates the video processing and query handling workflows.
+  - Handles user registration, authentication, and account management.
+  - Receives video upload requests and user queries.
+  - For video uploads, the server enqueues video processing jobs, allowing for asynchronous processing.
+  - For user queries, the server checks if the requested video's speech data is available and processes the query accordingly.
+- **Queueing System:**
+  - Manages video processing jobs, ensuring that video processing is handled efficiently without blocking user interactions.
+  - Provides status updates on video processing to users.
-- **Video Processing Module:** Responsible for fetching videos from provided URLs, extracting frames, and preprocessing data for further analysis.
+- **Video Processing Module:**
+  - Processes jobs from the queue, focusing on extracting speech from videos.
 - **AI & NLP Engine:** Analyzes the video content and processes user queries to generate relevant responses based on the video's context and content.
 - **Database:** Manages the storage of user data, video metadata, query logs, and analysis results, ensuring fast retrieval and secure storage.